m24927605/profit-sharing-system/README.md

 2. Suggest test the API by the sequence in /postman/api-collection.
 3. Please add managers and users by calling API first.
 4. There is a **cronjob** run in the backround to do a auto task for the exam operation.
+5. The system also consider phantom READ problems when running SQL query.